Click on a faculty member's name to view his or her departmental page.

 Eric Keenaghan, Associate Professor & Honors Program Director; Affiliate Faculty with Women's, Gender, and Sexuality Studies (Ph.D.
 Temple University).
 Literatures of the Americas, Modernist Studies, Queer and Gender Theory.

 William Kennedy, Professor; NYS Writers Institute (B.A., Siena).
 Creative Writing.

 Kir Kuiken, Associate Professor (Ph.D., University of California, Irvine, 2006).
 Romantic Literature and Culture, 19th-century British Literature, Literary Theory, Contemporary Continental Philosophy and Political Theory.

-James Lilley, Assistant Professor (Ph.D., Princeton, 2007).
+James Lilley, Associate Professor (Ph.D., Princeton, 2007).
 18th- and 19th-century American and British Literature, Political Theory, Literature and Philosophy.

 Ineke Murakami, Associate Professor (Ph.D., University of Notre Dame, 2006).
 16th- and 17th-century English literature and culture, early drama including Shakespeare, Political Theory, Performance Studies.